jonxly/F5-Tower-iApps/BIG-IP/04-README.md

 body: "{{ (lookup('template','{{ playbook_dir }}/BIG-IP/deploy_payload.yml') | from_yaml) }}"
 ```

 The 'from_yaml' is just telling the playbook its YAML.
 Otherwise it just see a large string of nonesense.
-By telling Anislbe its YAML, then it knows it can convert it to JSON (because of 'body_format: json').
+By telling Ansible its YAML, then it knows it can convert it to JSON (because of 'body_format: json').

 ##Create a new Job Template